How to Use Diagram Info Shape?

 - Open the Business Process Diagram Online Shopping.
 You should see the class diagram below:

-- Before we add a Diagram Info Shape into the diagram, let's take a quick look at what we have specified in this diagram.
+- Before adding a Diagram Info Shape to the diagram, let's quickly review what we have specified in this diagram.
 Right-click on the background of the diagram and select Open Specification... from the popup menu.

 - Open the Project Management tab.
 Some of the properties have been set.